mozilla/data-docs/src/datasets/fxa_metrics/attribution.md

 ## Introduction

 Users can create or login to an account through an increasingly large number of relying services and entrypoints.
-This article describes how we attribute authentications to their point of origin, and documents some of the most frequently trafficked entrypoints (it would not be feasible to list them all, but we will try to update this document when there are substantial changes).
+This article describes how we attribute authentications to their point of origin, and documents some of the most frequently trafficked entrypoints.

 ## Types of Attribution